 Alcohol is an addictive substance that impacts millions of men and women each year and is one of the leading causes of preventable death in the U.S. Those who abuse alcohol and try to quit will need to enroll in alcohol addiction rehab to get through the painful and sometimes deadly withdrawal symptoms of alcohol addiction.
 A residential treatment program is the best option for individuals with severe alcohol addiction and is typically followed up by an outpatient therapy program.

 Enrolling in an inpatient alcohol rehab program gives men and women a safer recovery experience than trying to quit alone.
 Individuals will work with a team of therapists and medical staff to address the physical and mental aspects of addiction.
 Clients will participate in group and private therapy sessions using a combination of behavioral therapy and medical support.
-To learn how a residential treatment program can help, reach out to a treatment center near you today to begin your recovery journey.
+To learn how a residential treatment program can help, reach out to an addiction treatment center near you today to begin your recovery journey.

 Recognizing When it’s Time for Alcohol Addiction Rehab